agsh/onvif/README.md

 * example3.js - reads the command line cursor keys and sends PTZ commands to the Camera
 * example4.js - uses Discovery to find cameras on the local network
 * example5.js - connect to a camera via  SOCKS proxy.
 Note SSH includes a SOCKS proxy so you can use this example to connect to remote cameras via SSH
+* example6a.js - subscribes to ONVIF Events from a camera using Pull Point Subscriptions
-* example6.js - subscribes to ONVIF Events from a camera
+* example6b.js - subscribes to ONVIF Events from a camera using Base Subscription and creating a mini HTTP Server to receive the events sent via HTTP from the camera
 * example7.js - example using a Promise API.
 It uses 'promisify' to convert the ONVIF Library to return promises and uses Await to wait for responses

 ## Troubleshooting